CWEzio/Notes/softgym.md

 I also want to get [`VCD`](https://github.com/Xingyu-Lin/VCD) run, which also uses `softgym`.
 However, `VCD` also uses `pytorch`, making things trickier.
 - `pyflex` needs to be compiled with `CUDA 9.2`, which is contained in the provided docker image.
 However, the python environment might use different `CUDA` version, which might casue `undefined symbol: cudaSetupArgument` problem.
 - What's more, too old `pytorch` is also not compatible.
-- I find that use `CUDA 10.2` in the python environment seems to work.
 - What's more, `python 3.6` is too old (compatibility issue with pytorch).
 Need to use `python 3.7`.
 ### Installation step
 Most installation steps are the same as the previous softgym installation.
 Here I just give some key steps.